Eukaryotic initiation factor 4F: Subunits

-In mammals, the eIF4E•G•A trimeric complex can be directly purified from cells, while only the two subunit eIF4E•G can be purified from yeast cells. eIF4E binds the m7G 5' cap and the eIF4G scaffold, connecting the mRNA 5' terminus to a hub of other initiation factors and mRNA.
+In mammals, the eIF4E•G•A trimeric complex can be directly purified from cells, while only the two subunit eIF4E•G can be purified from yeast cells.
+This suggests that the interaction between the eIF4A and eIF4G in yeast is not as stable. eIF4E binds the m7G 5' cap and the eIF4G scaffold, connecting the mRNA 5' terminus to a hub of other initiation factors and mRNA.
 The interaction of eIF4G•A is thought to guide the formation of a single-stranded RNA landing pad for the 43S preinitiation complex (43S PIC) via eIF4A's RNA helicase activity.

 The eIF4F proteins interact with a number of different binding partners, and there are multiple genetic isoforms of eIF4A, eIF4E, and eIF4G in the human genome.
 In mammals, eIF4F is bridged to the 40S ribosomal subunit by eIF3 via eIF4G, while budding yeast lacks this connection.
-Interactions between eIF4G and PABP are thought to mediate the circularization of mRNA particles.
+Interactions between eIF4G and PABP are thought to mediate the circularization of mRNA particles, forming a "closed-loop" thought to stimulate translation.

 Approximate molecular weight for human proteins.

 In addition to the major proteins encompassing the eIF4F trimer, the eIF4F complex functionally interacts with proteins including eIF4B and eIF4H.
 The unusual isoform of eIF4G, eIF4G2 or DAP5, also appears to perform a non-canonical translation function.